verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/logging-trait.md

 ---
 title: "LoggingTrait"
 linkTitle: "LoggingTrait"
-description: "An overview of the Kubernetes resources Verrazzano creates for an OAM LoggingTrait"
+description: "Review the Kubernetes resources Verrazzano creates for an OAM LoggingTrait"
 weight: 5
 draft: false
 ---

-Verrazzano will generate the following Kubernetes resources for an [LoggingTrait]({{< relref "/docs/applications/oam/traits/logging/logging.md" >}}):
+Verrazzano generates the following Kubernetes resources for a [LoggingTrait]({{< relref "/docs/applications/oam/traits/logging/logging.md" >}}):
-* v1/ConfigMap - contains the definition of how to filter log output
+* v1/ConfigMap - Contains the definition for how to filter log output.
-* An additional container and volume definition will be added to the Deployment, StatefulSet, ReplicaSet or ReplicationController of each Component.
-The container has image to use for logging and the volume mount of the logging specification.
+* An additional container and volume definition is added to the Deployment, StatefulSet, ReplicaSet, or ReplicationController of each component.
+The container has an image to use for logging and the volume mount of the logging specification.

-For example, the LoggingTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
+For example, the following LoggingTrait is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.

 ```
 apiVersion: core.oam.dev/v1alpha2